curtispuetz/pypp-docs/docs/lang_features/interfaces.md

         pass
 ```

-Note: whatever you put inside the abstractmethod bodies is ignored, so therefore it is best to put `pass`.
+Note: whatever you put inside the `abstractmethod` bodies is ignored, so it is best to put `pass`.

 ## Usage